5 Chic Holiday Décor Ideas To Get You Excited About Decorating

 Holiday Decor Ideas

-I know, I know!
 Can you believe the holiday season is sneaking up on us?
 Some of you just might not be feeling quite ready to think about holiday decorations just yet.
-But, I truly believe that it’s the prepping and planning that allows you to enjoy the season more!
+But, we truly believe that it’s the prepping and planning that allows you to enjoy the season more!
 Once I have my holiday decorations up, I feel more in control.
 Then, I can take in the holidays without that task looming over my head.
 Because let’s face it, come Thanksgiving it’s go time!
-And, Thanksgiving is just 2 1/2 weeks away!
+And, Thanksgiving is just a few away!
 Here are 5 simple tips to get you started.
-If holiday decorating doesn’t light you up 😉, these ideas will help keep it painless, and…you might even enjoy it!
+If holiday decorating doesn’t light you up, these ideas will help keep it painless, and…you might even enjoy it!

 If you need to get organized before the holiday so you feel less chaotic and frantic, you should check out this post.